Why the Beatles Released So Many Versions of ‘Let It Be’

 "Mother Mary makes it a quasi-religious thing, so you can take it that way, I don’t mind," McCartney told Miles.
 "I'm quite happy if people want to use it to shore up their faith.
 I have no problem with that.
 I think it's a great thing to have faith of any sort, particularly in the world we live in."

-The single version of "Let It Be" also included the only known contributions by Linda McCartney in a Beatles song; she sang backing vocals.
+Meanwhile, the original single version of "Let It Be" included the only known contributions by Linda McCartney in a Beatles song; she sang backing vocals.
 McCartney later formed Wings, his post-Beatles band, with Linda and Denny Laine from the Moody Blues.

 Who Was the Fifth Beatle?